girlscript/winter-of-contributing/Golang/9 Object Oriented Programming/9.3 Polymorphism/DOC.md

 Since both `FixedBilling` and `TimeAndMaterial` structs provide definitions for the `calculate()` and `source()` methods of the `Income` interface, both structs implement the `Income` interface.

-Let's declare the `calculateNetIncome` function which will calculate and print the total income.
+Let's declare the `calculateNetIncome` function which will calculate and print the total income:-

 ```go
 func calculateNetIncome(ic []Income) {